dansmyers/IntroToCS-Spring-2021/Labs/1-Linux_and_Mimir.md

 Write a program to calculate and print the answer.

 Tips:

+- Put your solution in a file named `pool.py`

 - To enter 66 million into a program, use `66000000`.
 Python doesn't want commas in large numbers.